kojokesse/customer-enrollment-prediction/README.md

 - `script_with_gradio.py`: Python script that contains the code for data preprocessing, model training, and Gradio interface creation.
 - `customer_data.csv`: Dataset containing customer data for training and prediction.
-- `decision_tree_model.joblib`: A pre-trained Decision Tree model for cart abandonment prediction.
+- `decision_tree_model.joblib`: A pre-trained Decision Tree model for customer enrollement prediction.
 - `README.md`: This documentation file.

 ## Usage

-You can use the Gradio interface to make cart abandonment predictions by entering customer information such as age, income, price, satisfaction rating, location, occupation, laptop brands, frequency of use, purpose, and tech knowledge level.
+You can use the Gradio interface to make customer enrollement predictions by entering customer information such as age, income, price, satisfaction rating, location, occupation, laptop brands, frequency of use, purpose, and tech knowledge level.
 The interface will provide predictions based on the pre-trained model.

 ## License